benmvp/zero-to-react-minishop/src/02-state/README.md

 In [App.js](./App.js):

-- Update `GiphySearch` to maintain the query value using the `useState` hook
+1. Update `GiphySearch` to maintain the query value using the `useState` hook
-- Pass the query value as well as a handler for when the query is updated to `SearchForm`
+1. Call the `setQuery` update function in the `onQueryChange` prop of `SearchForm`
-- Update the text input in the `SearchForm` to set its value based on the query value and call the handler when its value changes
+1. Update the text input in the `SearchForm` to set its value based on the query value and call the `onQueryChange` prop with the changed text value

+(If at any point you get stuck, you can take a peek at the [answers](./answers/App.js))

 ## 🤓 Bonus!